cancan101/xbmcswift2/docs/index.rst

 and then move on to :ref:`quickstart`.
 If you would prefer a more detailed walkthrough, try the :ref:`tutorial`.

-To get a deeper understanding of xbmcswift2, check out :ref:`routing` and the complete :ref:`api` reference.
+To get a deeper understanding of xbmcswift2, check out :ref:`routing`, :ref:`caching` and the complete :ref:`api` reference.
 For specific code samples, check out :ref:`patterns`.
 If you are upgrading from xbmcswift, check out the :ref:`upgrading` page.

 xbmcswift2 doesn't rely on any external dependencies to get started.
 However, when writing plugins I like to use http://BeautifulSoup.org.
 Also, when it